Boston Residential Soil Testing

 Treating a lawn, tree or plant problem without looking closely at the soil is a an easy way to waste a lot of time and money.
 It’s a bit like gambling.
 The right guess might be able to help your problem, but the wrong guess will just eat up time and money.
 That makes customers frustrated and makes the service provider look bad.

-At GreenHow we feel strongly that a soil test should be performed on a residence every two years.
+At GreenHow we recommend a soil test every two years.
 For new customers, a soil test is an essential part of our service as it gives us the “green intelligence” to be able to put an effective plan together.
 Soil test results reveal the chemistry of the lawn or garden.
 In our experience, the main issues in New England are acidic soil, low calcium and low phosphorous.
 Using your soil test results we adjust our service programs accordingly.
 Some amendments, such as lime and phosphorous, have additional charges and if your soil test shows a need, we will provide a quote for those services.
 We prefer to do corrective lime applications based on soil test results that dictate the amount and type of lime required.
 Lime comes in two types, calcitic and dolomitic.
 Calcitic lime is more expensive, but is often preferred for its source of calcium.
 We send our soil tests out to be done by the University of Massachusetts Soil and Plant Nutrient Testing Laboratory.
 Testing your soil is so important we have included instructions here how to do it yourself, just click here to go to our webpage on do it yourself soil testing.

 Key Findings we look for in soil tests: